feduxorg-attic/middleman-geo_pattern/README.md

 ### Define css class

-To configure a default base color, use the `.default_base_color`-option.
+To configure a css class color, use the `.css_class`-option.

 ```ruby
 activate :geo_pattern do |g|